Heating halls: 6 heating systems at a glance

 Getting started - the difference between centralized and decentralized systems

 Systems for heating halls are divided into centralized and decentralized systems.
-Centralized systems require a separate boiler room in which heat is generated.
-This heat is then conducted to the heaters, where it heats the heating medium inside, which in turn provides heat for heating.
+Centralized systems require a separate boiler room in which heat is generated in so-called heat generators.
+This heat is then conducted to the heating devices - known as heat exchangers - where it heats the heating medium inside, which in turn provides heat for heating.
 This process is also known as "indirect heating".
 However, some of the heat is already lost during transportation.

-Decentralized systems, on the other hand, use the primary energy directly in the usable space or the heater itself, which only generates the heat where the employees need it.
-They do not require a separate boiler room and can be used more flexibly and quickly.
+Decentralized systems, on the other hand, use the primary energy directly in the usable space or the heating device itself, which only generates the heat where the employees need it.
+They are, so to speak, heat generators and heat exchangers in one device, do not require a separate boiler room and can be used more flexibly and quickly.
+In addition, there are no heat or energy losses due to storage and transport lines.

 Hot air heating for halls: You have these options